Global Expansion Guide

 Notice Period

-Notice must be given 30 days in advance, with an additional 3 days for each year of service, up to a maximum of 90 days.
+Notice must be provided at least 30 days in advance, with an additional three days for each year of service, up to a maximum of 90 days.

 Compensation

-• If terminated without cause, the employer must provide the notice period or pay in lieu of notice.
-The dismissal must be in writing with the termination date specified.
-The employer must pay notice compensation (if not worked), accrued salary and benefits, FGTS balance, and 40% FGTS penalty.
+If an employee is terminated without cause, the employer must either observe the notice period or provide payment in lieu of notice.
+Termination must be documented in writing, specifying the effective termination date.
+The employer is required to pay:

-• If terminated by mutual consent, notice period and FGTS penalty are halved, and the employee may withdraw up to 80% of the FGTS balance.
+• Where termination occurs by mutual consent, both the notice period and the FGTS penalty are halved.
+The employee may also withdraw up to 80% of the FGTS balance.

 BIPO as your Employer of Record